 4. Multi-device keyboard

-If you must toggle between working on your phone, tablet, and laptop or desktop, it can be annoying to have to stop typing on your keyboard to answer a text on your phone or fire off an email on your tablet.
+If you must toggle between working on your phone, tablet, and laptop or desktop, it can be annoying to stop typing on your keyboard to answer a text on your phone or fire off an email on your tablet.
 A multi-device keyboard can help with that.
-Logitech's $58.45 multi-device keyboard is a normal-sized keyboard that can connect to your various devices at the same time.
+Logitech's $64.95 multi-device keyboard is a normal-sized keyboard that can connect to your various devices at the same time.
 It has a built-in cradle to hold your phone and tablet at the perfect angle for reading and typing, and a dial function to let you choose where the keyboard is typing.
-It's compatible with Windows and Mac computers and iOS, Chrome and Android tablets and smartphones.
+It's compatible with Windows and Mac computers and iOS, Chrome, and Android tablets and smartphones.

 5. Portable laptop monitor

-As mentioned before, desk real estate can be difficult to come by in open office settings, meaning there's usually only room for one desktop or laptop per employee.
+Again, desk real estate can be difficult to come by in open office settings, meaning there's usually only room for one desktop or laptop per employee.
 If you're used to working with more than one monitor, switching back to one screen can be difficult.
-Portable laptop monitors, like this one from Packed Pixels, can help increase your productivity without taking up a lot of additional desk space.
+Portable laptop monitors, like this one from Packed Pixels, can help increase your productivity without taking up a lot of desk space.
 The monitors are available in multiple sizes and resolutions and are compatible with most laptop brands and operating systems.

 Additional tips for working in an open office